thomastran8/thomas-blog/_posts/projects/software_engineer/2021-10-09-portfolio_website.md

 If you visited my contacts page, you may notice I am using custom icons!
 In particular, Font Awesome icons!
 Font awsome provides excellent free flat UI icons to use on websites.
 I used these icons for my social media icons.

 Also -- if you look closely -- I have a custom icon for the browser tab.
 It's a Linux Penguin!
 This icon is downloaded from icons8.com an open source icon.

+## How it's hosted
+This website is hosted on my home server!
+My home server is a 16 core CPU, 32GB RAM, and 1TB SSD machine.
+It runs many services on it since I have a virtualization server installed on it.
+Hosting my web server is just one of the many services.

+My website is hosted in a docker container behind a reverse proxy.
+So it is very secure and isolated from the rest of my server.
+Docker also makes it easy to provision and deprovision my website quickly and consistenly since it uses a docker-compose file.
+I use a custom domain name for my website so the docker-compose file also spins up a ddclient service to keep my website's hostname updated to my home's public ip address.

+SSL certificates are also used to secure the connection between my server and the end user's browser.
+Let's Encrypt is used to keep my SSL certificates renewed with my custom domain name.